redux-loop/redux-loop/README.md

 compose reducers so that the number of actions you deal with at one time is small.
 A small set of actions which initiate a `loop` will help reduce the likelihood of causing circular dispatches.

+## Contributing

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.
+Multiple language translations are available at http://contributor-covenant.org/